-New Jersey (STONJ1) Governor Chris Christie, who told former White House physician Connie Mariano to “shut up” for talking about his weight, followed up with an angry telephone call, the doctor said.
+New Jersey (STONJ1:US) Governor Chris Christie, who told former White House physician Connie Mariano to “shut up” for talking about his weight, followed up with an angry telephone call, the doctor said.

 “It was hard to get anything across,” Mariano, who treated Presidents Bill Clinton, George H.W.
 Bush and George W. Bush, said in an interview broadcast yesterday on KTVK, a Phoenix television station owned by Belo Corp.